 5. How can I strengthen my application for MBA programs without GMAT or GRE scores?

-6. Is work experience required for MBA programs that do not require GMAT or GRE scores?
+6. Is work experience required for MBA programs that don’t require GMAT or GRE scores?

 While some MBA programs may not require work experience, many still consider it an important factor in the admissions process.
 Having relevant work experience can demonstrate your ability to apply theoretical concepts in real-world settings and showcase your potential for leadership and career growth.
 Be sure to highlight your professional accomplishments in your application.